openfheorg/openfhe-development/docs/static_docs/Best_Performance.md

 This configuration was used to generate the runtimes for the table in [Demystifying Bootstrapping in Fully Homomorphic Encryption](https://eprint.iacr.org/2023/149).

 If OpenMP parallelization is desired, the last command-line argument should be removed.
+If the number of OpenMP threads is set to 1 (single-threaded execution), then the runtime will be roughly the same as for the mode when OpenMP is off.

 Note that the use of a 32-bit word size is recommended for 'binfhe' because all STD128* configurations in OpenFHE use moduli no higher than 28 bits.

 A later version of the clang compiler can also be used.

 ## Configuration specific to BGV-like schemes, such as BGV, BFV, and CKKS

 Typically, the default configuration for schemes in the `pke` module is only to a small degree less performant than the optimal one (in contrast to DM-like schemes).
 Turning on `WITH_NATIVEOPT` may sometimes lead to a decrease in runtime (especially when using clang).

+# Multithreading Configuration using OpenMP

+OpenFHE uses loop parallelization via OpenMP to speed up some lower-level (mostly polynomial) operations.
+The loop parallelization gives the biggest improvement in the `pke` module and only provides modest speed-up in the `binfhe` module.

+At a high level, the built-in OpenFHE-level loop parallelization is done at the following levels:
+* For many Double-CRT operations (used for BGV, BFV, and CKKS implemented using RNS in OpenFHE), loop parallelization over the number of RNS limbs is automatically applied.
+The biggest benefit is seen when the multiplicative depth is not small (in deeper computations).
+For BGV and CKKS, the number of RNS limbs is roughly the same as the multiplicative depth set by the user (it is 1 or 2 larger).
+In BFV, it gets more complicated, the number of RNS limbs is still proportional to the multiplicative depth.
+* A higher-level loop parallelization is employed for CKKS bootstrapping and scheme switching between CKKS and FHEW/TFHE.
+* Loop parallelization is also used for all schemes during key generation (but this does not have effect on the online operations).

+When developing C++ applications using OpenFHE, it is advised to use OpenMP parallelization at the application level, e.g., when independent operations on multiple ciphertexts are performed, OpenMP loop parallelization can be turned on.
+The scaling of performance with the number of cores in this setup can approach the `ideal` linear scaling if the dimension of the loop is comparable to the number of cores.
+Note that turning on OpenMP paralellization at the application level typically turns off the lower-level OpenMP loop parallelization, i.e., we do not use nested loop parallelization in OpenMP.
+So application-level loop parallelization should be used only when you know that the application loop dimension is higher than what is expected for built-in OpenFHE OpenMP loop parallization.

+If an alternative parallelization mechanism is used, e.g., pthreads, C++11 threads, or multiprocessing, OpenMP should be turned off using the `WITH_OPENMP` CMake flag.

 # Accelerating OpenFHE using Specialized Hardware Backends #